Château de Ferrand

 Origins

-This view, rather than any great potential in the vineyard, was perhaps what prompted the noble proprietors to build this château.
-The domaine may well have even more ancient origins, but the first hard evidence relating to its existence dates to the 17th century.
+This view was perhaps what prompted the noble proprietors to build this château.
+The domaine may well have even more ancient origins – the 21st century proprietors suggest its origins lie in the 14th century – but the first hard evidence relating to its existence dates to the 17th century.
 The landowners at this time were the noble Bétoulaud family, the key figure being Gabriel de Bétoulaud (1616 – 1650), a conseiller in the Bordeaux parliament.
 He was the son of Marie de Bétoulaud née Bouquey, Dame de Saint-Poly, who had married Gabriel de Bétoulaud.

 On February 24th 1636 this younger Gabriel married Jeanne de Forquier and they had two sons, named Élie de Bétoulaud (1638 – 1709) and yet another Gabriel de Bétoulaud (Gabriel was the name to have in this family, it seems).
-Elie is of particular significance to the story of the estate as it was he who had the château built, the design reputedly inspired by that of Le Grand Trianon, an imposing edifice within the royal estate of Versailles commissioned by Louis XIV (1638 – 1715) and built by his architect Jules Hardouin-Mansart in 1687.
-The building at Ferrand was graced with a large park and its position up on the plateau also permitted the excavation of handsome cellars, dug deep into the limestone rock.
+Elie is of particular significance to the story of the estate as it was he who had the château built in 1702, the design reputedly inspired by that of Le Grand Trianon, an imposing edifice within the royal estate of Versailles commissioned by Louis XIV (1638 – 1715) and built by his architect Jules Hardouin-Mansart in 1687.
+The building at Ferrand was graced with a large park and its position up on the plateau also permitted the excavation of handsome cellars, dug deep into the limestone rock. Élie was also responsible for the excavation of the Grottes de Ferrand, an expansive underground gallery of embellished, decorated and furnished chambers.
+Essentially an underground folly, their upkeep was not ensured after Élie’s passing, and today they lie abandoned.